hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 2436

-Then he moulded for them an image of a calf that made a lowing sound.
+Then he moulded for them an image of a calf that made a mooing sound.
 They said, “This is your god and Moses’ god, but he has forgotten.”

 # 2437